howsoai/platform-installation-examples/oidc/README.md

 kubectl create namespace dex
 ```

 Before applying, take a look at the [Dex configuration](./manifests/dex.yaml).
-To demonstrate the SSO features of Howso Platform Dex is configured to have a single static user.
-That user can be used to authenticate against Dex, and when Howso Platform is configured as an OAuth application with Dex as the Identity Provider, it will be possible to use this user to log into Howso Platform.
+For demonstration purposes Dex is configured to have a single static user, the credentials are supplied in the values file.
+That user can be used to authenticate against Dex.
+Once the Howso Platform is configured as an OAuth application with Dex as the Identity Provider, it will be possible to log in to Howso Platform using these credentials.

 In addition the [client](https://www.oauth.com/oauth2-servers/definitions/) is configured to represent Howso Platform in an Oauth2 with OpenID Connect flow.